 I dropped back onto Trap bar deadlifts and have some credible numbers under my belt at last.

-We`re always learning, but as long as we learn, the mistakes aren`t wasted 🙂 and I made a hellova lotta mistakes when I started out!
+We`re always learning, but as long as we learn, the mistakes are a lesson. 🙂

-The greatest Champions are those who are NOT blessed with the greatest genetics.
-The greatest Champions simply travel the furthest.
+The greatest Champions are NOT those blessed with the greatest genetics.